SineVector241/VoiceCraft-MCBE_Proximity_Chat/README.md

 1. Download the latest version of the Addon and VoiceCraft_Server.zip from the Releases page.
 2. Install the addon onto a world with Beta API's enabled and put it onto a Bedrock Dedicated Server with "@minecraft/server-net" enabled in config/default/permissions.json
 3. Extract and run VoiceCraft_Server.exe.
-4. Connect to the minecraft server via minecraft and use the Key/LoginId given in the VoiceCraft server to type the following command `!vclink <IP> <Port> <Key>` (IP and Port is the address for the voicecraft server)
+4. Connect to the minecraft server via minecraft and use the Key/LoginId given in the VoiceCraft server to type the following command `!connect <IP> <Port> <Key>` (IP and Port is the address for the voicecraft server)
 5. Congratulations.
 Your Minecraft Server and VoiceCraft server are now linked and your members can now start using voice proximity chat in your server!

+### Client Installation
+1. Download the latest version of the VoiceCraft APK or VoiceCraftProximityChat.zip from the Releases page.
+2. Install the APK file if you are on android.
+If you are on PC then extract the .zip file and run the .exe file.

 ## TODO LIST
 - [x] Server to Server Commmunication